Analyzing your prompt, please hold on...

 The High-Low-Close (HLC) stock chart uses four columns of data.
 The first column is a category, usually a date but stock names can also be used.
 The next three columns in order are for high, low, and closing prices.
-The range of price for each category is indicated by a vertical line from low to high, and closing price is shown using a tick mark extending to the right of this line.
+The range of prices for each category is indicated by a vertical line from low to high, and the closing price is shown using a tick mark extending to the right of this line.

 The following sample code loads the sample Excel file and generates the output Excel file.